gkisalatiga/gkisalatiga-foss/README.md

 - [ ] Add QRIS image save button
 - [ ] Add "max width" for screens when opened on tablet devices (or when the orientation is landscape)
 - [ ] Add non-open source, non-hard-coded third party resources attribution
+- [ ] Fix bottom keyboard padding when typing in forms menu

 ## C. Privacy Policy